nuobit/odoo-addons/mrp_production_force_product/README.rst

 |badge1| |badge2| |badge3|

--  Forces product and quantity on manufacturing orders based on operation type.
+-  Forces product on manufacturing orders based on operation type.

 **Table of contents**